Sagar-Ramchandani/N-Body-Simulator/README.md

 2.Leapfrog KDK
 3.Leapfrog DKD

+The use of Leapfrog is recommended in the context of this program, and Euler is to be treated as a fallback in case of any issues with the Leapfrog integrators.

 The code is optimized by the use of Numpy.
 Nonetheless, the base language is Python and thus the code is not designed with heavy computation in mind.